10 Things You Should Know About Having Sex in Your 40s

 Even if the chances of you getting pregnant as a woman are slim, be sure to use condoms with a new partner to prevent the spread of infections.

-Licensed Mental Health Counselor Kimberly Smith advises that,
+Licensed mental health counselor Kimberly Smith advises that,

-Get tested for STIs by your doctor or local health department every three months if you’re having unprotected sex and every 6-12 months if you’re having sex with condoms.For example, HIV has a dormant period of up to 3 months from infection, during which the virus can be passed to your partner, and HSV, the virus that causes Herpes, is contracted by skin-to-skin contact.
+For example, HIV has a dormant period of up to 3 months from infection, during which the virus can be passed to your partner, and HSV, the virus that causes Herpes, is contracted by skin-to-skin contact.

 3. Men should take action to prevent Erectile Dysfunction

-Instead of relying on Erectile Dysfunction (ED) drugs to cure them, stick to your exercise routine, adopt a healthy lifestyle for healthy sex life, and increase your intake of a flavonoid-rich diet.
+Instead of relying on Erectile Dysfunction (ED) drugs to cure them, stick to your exercise routine, adopt a healthy lifestyle for a healthy sex life, and increase your intake of a flavonoid-rich diet.

 Licensed Mental Health Counselor Kimberly Smith states,

 It’s also important to discuss how any medical conditions you have may impact your sex life.
-Medical conditions such as hypertension, diabetes, high cholesterol, and more can cause erectile dysfunction.Also, review medications with your doctor at your next visit since some medications, such as (but not limited to) antidepressants, antihistamines, diuretics, beta-blockers, and hypertensive medications, can cause erectile dysfunction.
+Medical conditions such as hypertension, diabetes, high cholesterol, and more can cause erectile dysfunction.

 4. Women may become more orgasmic than ever